 Work-study provides jobs for students with financial need, as demonstrated on the FAFSA.
 In addition to work-study jobs on campus, Baker College offers some off-campus work-study jobs.
-Students usually work 12 to 20 hours a week and are enrolled at least half-time.
+Students usually work 12 to 20 hours a week.
 Selection of work-study students will be made by the Financial Services Office and the department supervisor based on financial need, class schedule, and academic progress of the student.